Twisted convolution algebras with coefficients in a differential subalgebra: Introduction

+The study of symmetric Banach $^*$-algebras has a long history, most of which can be found in \cite[Chapters 10,11,12]{Pa01}.
+Besides being important in the general theory of Banach $^*$-algebras and spectral theory, the property of symmetry has implications on the K-theory and representation theory of the algebras that have it, making it a standing assumption in many works.
+It also links very strongly the algebra to its $C^*$-envelope, providing connections with the more robust study of $C^*$-algebra theory.
+As examples of this, we mention that it helps with the study of (algebraically) irreducible representations \cite[Lemma 3.13]{FJM}, makes the holomorphic functional calculus of the algebra the same as the one present in the universal $C^*$-completion \cite[Corollary 4]{GL06} and therefore the K-theories are equal \cite[Proposition 2.1]{Ro84}.
+Other applications happen in the study of time-frequency analysis \cite{GL06,GL04} and the study of automatic continuity.

-For example, the following classes of groups are known to have symmetric algebras: compactly generated and of polynomial growth \cite[Corollary 1]{Lo01}, groups where all conjugacy classes are relatively compact \cite[Theorem 16]{Ku79}, compact extensions of nilpotent groups or connected groups of polynomial growth (without compact generation) \cite{Lu79}.
+The problem that concerns us here is that of determining which groups are symmetric.
+A characterization of the groups with this property is still missing, despite many advances.
+Some big classes of groups are known to have symmetric algebras: groups where all conjugacy classes are relatively compact \cite[Theorem 16]{Ku79}, compact extensions of nilpotent groups, connected groups of polynomial growth \cite{Lu79} and compactly generated groups of polynomial growth \cite[Corollary 1]{Lo01}.
+This last result could only be achieved by deeply describing the internal structure of compactly generated groups with polynomial growth, in a way that resembles Gromov's theorem \cite[Theorem 1]{Lo01}.

+As for permanence properties, we know that open subgroups and quotients of symmetric groups are symmetric.
+The class of symmetric groups also includes semidirect products $\K\ltimes\H$, where $\K$ is compact and $\H$ is symmetric and central extensions where the central subgroup is open and the quotient is `rigidly symmetric' \cite{LP79}.
+Our work will provide a permanence property which is somewhat analogous to the last two, although our methods are quite different.
+It should be noted that the class of symmetric groups is very sensitive, so general (or even very nice) group extensions hardly stay inside the class.
+For example, Hulanicki constructed a non-symmetric group which is locally finite and $2$-solvable \cite{Hu80}.

-However, many authors have studied have also studied this property in the context of 'generalized $L^1$-algebras' or even further generalizations (see for example \cite{Le77,LP79,Ma15,Py82,FJM}) and our main goal in this small article is to show new examples of symmetric groups by taking advantage of their investigations and the decomposition that ocurrs when $\G$ is an extension of $\K$ by $\H$ (using the kernel-by-quotient convention) \cite{BS70}.
-Our main theorem is the following
+Our ideas originate from the fact that many authors have studied the property of symmetry in the context of `generalized $L^1$-algebras' or even further generalizations (see for example \cite{FJM,Le77,LP79,Ma15,Py82}) and our main goal in this small article is to show new examples of symmetric groups by taking advantage of their investigations and the decomposition that occurs when $\G$ is an extension of $\K$ by $\H$, (using the kernel-by-quotient convention) developed in \cite{BS70}.
+We record our main result in the following theorem.